The Set Up (Parks and Recreation): Plot

-When Leslie (Amy Poehler) learns Pawnee is being sued by the previous owners of the lot where she is seeking to build a park, Ann (Rashida Jones) refers her to her lawyer friend Justin Anderson (Justin Theroux), who she calls "the greatest guy ever".
+When Leslie learns Pawnee is being sued by the previous owners of the lot where she is seeking to build a park, Ann refers her to her lawyer friend Justin Anderson, who she calls "the greatest guy ever".
 Justin helps Leslie resolve the issue, and the two seem to get along very well together.
 Having recently broken up with her boyfriend, Leslie asks Ann to set her up on a date, but is surprised when Ann hesitates to set her up with Justin.
-Instead, she arranges a date with Chris (Will Arnett) an MRI technologist Ann works with.
+Instead, she arranges a date with Chris an MRI technologist Ann works with.
 The date goes poorly, with Chris appearing annoyed upon learning Leslie attended a rival college, and that she was a director of regular parks, not amusement parks.

 When Leslie said she has never received an MRI, Chris takes her to the hospital to receive one.
 Chris makes uncomfortable comments, remarking that Leslie has an excellent uterus ("could easily have triplets right off the bat") and asking whether she is having her period, presumably in anticipation of sex later.
 Leslie rejects his advances when the date ends, prompting him to make an angry goodbye, even though Leslie still needs to give him a ride home.
-Meanwhile, Mark (Paul Schneider) grows suspicious that Ann harbors romantic feelings for Justin.
+Meanwhile, Mark grows suspicious that Ann harbors romantic feelings for Justin.
 He eventually confronts Ann and accuses her of trying to "save" Justin for a possible relationship in the future, and after Ann lamely half-denies this is true, Mark leaves their date night and annoyedly spoils the ending of the movie they'd planned to watch (Marley & Me).
-Mark asks Ann's ex-boyfriend Andy (Chris Pratt), who also recalls Ann's infatuation with Justin and makes sure to tell Mark that Justin is a far better man than he is.
+Mark asks Ann's ex-boyfriend Andy, who also recalls Ann's infatuation with Justin and makes sure to tell Mark that Justin is a far better man than he is.
 Andy scolds Ann for hurting Mark's feelings, then tries to trick her into thinking she was still dating him, which does not work.
 Realizing her behavior was inappropriate, Ann sets Leslie up on a date with Justin.